Displaying and Selling Art at HCAA Events

 Each venue has a scheduled “installation” period, which is when the art accepted for display to the public will be arranged, tagged, and set up.
 Note: Art from the previous event and any pieces not included in the new installation must be removed from the site on the installation date.
 You can imagine that doing this many times per year can be tedious and difficult unless everyone involved does his/her part.
 Please read on to learn what part you can play.

 We have a standard onlie venue registration process and some general guidelines applicable to all installations.
 All current members will receive an email announcement before the install date including a link to our online Venue Registration form.
-The due date for registering is generally the Wednesday before the date of the install.
+The online registration period will normally close at 7 O’clock Friday morning immediately prior to each Saturday installation date.
 Timely registration ensures that labels for your pieces can be printed before the installation and that your pieces will be included on the printed Sales List.
 If you do not have an email address, discuss arrangements with one of our officers.
 You will be encouraged to contact one of our volunteers for assistance with the online registration process.

 Please note that the venue registration forms limit the maximum number of entries per artist for each venue as follows: